cfrm17/cfrm17.github.io/cva.md

 American style options.
 If we assume that a default may only happen on the payment dates, the default options are either European options or Bermudan options.
 Both Bermudan and American options require backward induction valuations.

-Based on our theory, we propose a novel cash-flow-based practical framework for calculating the bilateral risky value and bilateral CVA at the counterparty portfolio level.
-This framework can easily incorporate various credit mitigation techniques, such as netting agreements and margin agreements, and can capture wrong/right way risk.
-Numerical results show that these credit mitigation techniques and wrong/right way risk have significant impacts on CVA.

 Reference: